-My work is closely related to Hendershott and Menkveld (2014) who study price pressures induced by specialist inventories at a daily frequency.
-Rather than focusing on daily frequencies, I analyze intraday price pressures or pricing errors as a result of aggregate liquidity demand.
-Bogousslavsky and Collin-Dufresne (2023) study the impact of the volatility of order imbalances in the cross-section and time series.
+My work is closely related to Seasholes and Hendershott (2007) and Hendershott and Menkveld (2014) who link NYSE specialist inventories to price reversals and price pressures at a daily frequency.
+These findings provide evidence that market maker inventories move (closing) prices at lower frequencies.
+Rather than focusing on daily frequencies, I analyze intraday pricing errors as a result of aggregate liquidity demand.
+By analyzing intraday patterns in price efficiency, I follow Bogousslavsky and Collin-Dufresne (2023) who study the impact of the volatility of intraday order imbalances on liquidity in the crosssection and time series.